-The school's internet is filtered so that inappropriate sites are blocked.
-These include pornography, race hate, drugs and violence.
+The school's internet is filtered so that inappropriate sites are blocked as outlined in the school's Online Safety Policy.

 Staff or students who find inappropriate websites should report them to the Headteacher.

 The use of mobile phones to make calls or send texts is prohibited during lessons.
 However, the use of other features such as camera, calculator, web browser, may be allowed at the discretion of the teacher.